What to do when endometriosis interferes with work? Endometriosis discrimination in the workplace!

 By stepping in, not only with her job but also with her doctor’s and hospital appointments, you feel a sense of achievement, you feel like you actually help because you make a difference in her life.

-So, if you asking how to make endometriosis and workplace adjustments, I say, be there for her – organize a meeting with her employer and gather together to talk things through.
+So, if you ask how to make endometriosis and workplace adjustments, I say, be there for her – organize a meeting with her employer and gather together to talk things through.

 In my wife’s case, we talked about working from home for her.
 Endometriosis work from home depends on the woman, some can cope as their job isn’t demanding, some can’t.
 But when endometriosis interferes with work it often becomes more demanding.